A concluding example & story

 A couple of friends could, for example, go to the new boat rental, choose a resilient book, pick one of the comfy rowing or pedal boats, where they could lounge on straw, get a bit out on to the sea, and either read for themselves or read to each other.

-Often you would see six or twelve or more boats gently rocking in the sea.
+Often you would see six to twelve or more boats gently rocking in the sea.

 On tourist days, Peter and his team would row past the boats and offer drinks and snacks.
 Peeing was a bit of a concern at first, but then Marsha and her brothers came up with an in-boat solution plus a docking release that worked very well, though no one was keen to talk about it.

-There were also reading events on the water, like the audiobook rocking, just like a movie night, only everyone was sitting in a boat while listening together.
+There were also reading events on the water, like the audiobook rocking, just like a movie night, only everyone was sitting in a boat while listening to a story.
 Or the storyteller nights, and the meet the author nights, when the boats anchored around a raft which served as the stage for the storyteller or the author.

 One day, Casey overheard a conversation between a visitor to Blue Meadows and Gina, the mayor.

-The visitor asked: ‘But who is the boss in town?
-Who orchestrates all of this?’
+The visitor asked: ‘But who orchestrates all of this?’

 Gina laughed.
-‘I’m not really sure.
-I think we all are and we all do.
+‘I’m not sure.
+I think we all do.
 Ask me again in a few years, and maybe then I can tell you how we did it.
-All I know now is that we are having a great time.’
+All I know right now is that we are having a great time.’

 Some two years later, Casey walked from her new home, next to the new Worlds Garden, into Blue Meadows.